What Is a Business Service & How Can AIOps Support It?

 We talk a lot about business services and how to keep them running at peak efficiency, but every now and then these questions arise: what exactly is a business service, how can I provide the best possible experience to my users, and how does it affect the performance of my IT estate?

-First, I want to be clear that we are talking about digital, and not traditional, business services.
+What exactly is a business service?
+Business services are activities that benefit companies without supplying physical, tangible products.
+First, I want to be clear that we are talking about digital, and not traditional services.
 Yes, you can still walk into a bank and transact your business face-to-face, but the kinds of transformative business services that our customers either support or provide are technology dependent.
 In many cases they deliver a simple and convenient substitute for traditional business services, but more often they are highly innovative products that would not be possible apart from powerful, highly complex IT infrastructures.

 Meeting Business Services User Expectations